VorpalBlade/chezmoi_modify_manager/docs/src/basic_usage.md

 * `add:hide` & `add:remove`: Useful together with certain transforms to control
   re-adding behaviour.
 * `no-warn-multiple-key-matches`: If there are multiple regex rules that overlap a warning will be issued.
-You can use this directive to quiten those warnings if this is intentional.
+You can use this directive to quieten those warnings if this is intentional.
 See [action evaluation order](actions.md#order-of-action-matching) for more information on this.